wirehaiku/soske/readme.md

 ## Commands

 Soske's syntax uses the form `soske <command> <args...>` and is always variadic, meaning you can include multiple final arguments to apply the command multiple times.
+On success, commands print the requested data or nothing; on failure they print an error message in the form of `Error: <error>.`.

 ### `del KEYS...`